softindex/datakernel/examples/global-ot-demo/README.md

 Also, demo application has an additional operation:
 * `New Manager` - adds new virtual participant to repository (will be opened in new browser tab).

-There are two markers which help to work with the repository:
+There are two values which help to work with the repository:
 * `Current state` - shows local value of the counter.
 * `Uncommitted operations` - represents operations which were `Add`ed but not committed yet.